 This is a winter meet where we will be winter mountaineering, winter climbing (mixed and ice) and winter hiking.
 Although this meet is open to all members it is essential that you have familiarised yourself at least with the basics of hiking in the mountains.

 As there will be experienced people there will be opportunity to climb with them, though it is worth asking first!

 We will be, once again, organising winter training in the form of Winter Skills courses (great if you have never been on the mountain in the snow and ice before) and Winter Mountaineering courses (great if you want to take another step in your winter climbing career).
-These will be available in the coming months and will be booked depending on demand
+UPDATE: The training is now open for bookings: http://southamptonclimbingclub.org/events/winter-meet-training-2019/

 Harness, shoes, belay device